BCom Money and Finance in India Notes Study Material

 (ii) M2 Concept of Money Supply

-M2 is an expansion of M1 with savings deposits of the post office savings banks.
+M2 is an expansion of M1 with savings deposits from post office savings banks.
 It is less liquid as compared to M1.
-The reason is that the saving deposits of the post office savings banks are a less liquid than demand deposits.
-However, saving deposits with post offices are more liquid than time deposits with the banks.
+The reason is that the savings deposits of the post office savings banks are less liquid than demand deposits.
+However, saving deposits with post offices are more liquid than time deposits with banks.

 M2 = M1 + Saving deposits with Post Office Saving Banks